freudyfoy/ecommerce-data-engineering-project/README.md

 *   **Flash Sale Real-Time Dashboard:** Built a high-throughput streaming pipeline using Kafka, **ClickHouse** (OLAP storage), and **Streamlit** to provide live telemetry on conversion rates and traffic spikes during flash sales.
 *   **Anomaly Detection:** Implemented a stateful stream processing application using **Apache Flink** to monitor user login streams and flag anomalous, potentially fraudulent access patterns in real-time.

-### 🤖 Part 3: Data Engineering for AI & Machine Learning
+### 🤖 Part 3: Data Engineering for AI/Machine Learning
 Demonstrating how robust data pipelines serve as the foundation for modern machine learning and cognitive search systems.

 *   **Recommendation Engine Feature Store:** Engineered a machine learning feature pipeline using **Spark MLlib**.
 The pipeline extracts user behavior signals from Silver tables, computes behavioral features, and stores them in a high-performance Gold layer feature table optimized for a product recommendation model.